datanav/docs/technical/wave-superoffice.rst

      - "string"

-Wave Customer to SuperOffice Contact
+Wave Customer to Superoffice Contact
 ------------------------------------
-Every Wave Customer will be synchronized with a SuperOffice Contact.
+Every Wave Customer will be synchronized with a Superoffice Contact.

-Once a link between a Wave Customer and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Customer and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Customer and a SuperOffice Contact:
+The following properties are synchronized between a Wave Customer and a Superoffice Contact:

 .. list-table::
    :header-rows: 1

    * - Wave Customer Property
-     - SuperOffice Contact Property
+     - Superoffice Contact Property
-     - SuperOffice Data Type
+     - Superoffice Data Type
    * - address.addressLine1
      - Address.Postal.Address1
      - "string"